RyanSyme/house-of-sock/README.md

     *pip3 install -r requirements.txt*

-1. Create a`env.py` file for storing the enviromental variables
+1. Create an `env.py` file for storing the environmental variables

 1. Add environment variable in the format as shown below: